 Garages and permanent outbuildings

+Repair Category N/A

+Notes

 Outside areas and boundaries

-Repair Category 1 Notes Outside areas will require ongoing attention and maintenance in future.
+Repair Category 1

+Notes Outside areas and boundaries will require ongoing attention and maintenance in future.
+Boundary walls and fencing show signs of weathering and wear and tear.